metno/S-ENDA-documentation/source/use_case_climate_projection.rst

 ..
 The state of the system at the conclusion of the Use Case execution.

 * A dataset is created that contains climate predictions forward in time until 2100.
+* The data should be stored on netcdf on a 1x1 km grid (follow-up: why netcdf?)
 * This dataset includes predictions about temperature, as well as many other variables.
-* The results of this dataset are distilled into the report - Climate in Norway 2100.
+* The results of this dataset are distilled into a report (e.g., pdf) - Climate in Norway 2100.

 Normal Flow
 -----------